 Short-term Care Quality

-Although we didn't give this nursing home a favorable overall score, we actually gave it a strong score in our short-term care rating, where it received a B. In the category of short-term care, we strive to evaluate measures of a nursing home's rehabilitation services.
+Although we gave this nursing home a poor overall grade, we gave it a fairly respectable grade in our short-term care category, where it received a B-.
+This was certainly better than some of its other category grades.
+In the category of short-term care, we strive to evaluate measures of a nursing home's rehabilitation services.
 We look at the facility's skilled nursing services, including those performed by registered nurses and various therapists.
-Fortunately, it appear that this facility employs registered nurses.
-Not every facility employs these skilled professionals.
-On the other hand, based on the data they provided, they do not appear to employ physical therapists.
-The last measure we assessed in this category is the percentage of residents who eventually returned home from the facility.
-We found that 5.4 percent of this nursing home's patients returned home as opposed to remaining at the facility on a permanent basis.
+This nursing home provides more services with physical therapists and registered nurses than most nursing homes we looked at.
+This is usually a favorable sign.
+The final datapoint we assessed in this category is the percentage of patients who who were able to eventually return home from the nursing home.
+We found that just 5.4 percent of this nursing home's residents returned home.

 Does this page answer your questions about Grandview Nursing and Rehabilitation?